 The two-day event is oriented toward 4th through 8th grade students.
 Both days are free and open to everyone, but registration is required.
 Note that reservations fill very quickly.

-For information on 2019 dates and registration, see Engineering Discovery Days on the College of Engineering website.
+For information and registration, see Engineering Discovery Days on the College of Engineering website.

 Last year, MSE students and researchers hosted several popular events:

 - Captain Materials! - Learn about materials that will one day make us all superheroes!

 - Composites - Compare the strength of composites with other materials.

 - Functional Materials - Functional materials are engineered to perform specific tasks such as converting mechanical energy to electrical.
 Learn more about this group of special materials.

 - Hot and Cold - See the effects of very hot and cold temperatures on materials like space shuttle tiles, racquetballs and marshmallows.